Rail Museum

-About Rail Museum
+About Rail Museum Howrah

 Considered as the second rail museum to be constructed after National Rail Museum, Delhi.
 There is a vivid collection of preserved old and rare steam engines, electric locomotives, tracks, and signals.
 Tourists visit here to explore the history of Indian Railway.

-Attractions near Rail Museum
+Hotels near Rail Museum Howrah

 This is the oldest station and largest railway complex in India with a maximum number of platforms in the entire railway system of India.
 It is one of the four intercity railway stations serving the city of Kolkata,